 Drivers on the policy

-If you have additional drivers on your policy, check the insurer has the correct details.
+If you have additional drivers on your policy, check the insurance provider has the correct details.
 For example ensure the following is correct:

 - Names of drivers on the policy are spelt correctly